 Example 2: This homeowner uses 11 gallons of propane per day.
 If the homeowner requests their next delivery when their tank gauge reads 30%, they have almost 14 days before they run out.

-Our goal is to make a delivery within five business days of an order – well before either of these tanks in these examples would run empty.
+Our goal is to make a delivery within three business days of an order – well before either of these tanks in these examples would run empty.

 Looking for a reliable propane provider?